fergmolina/Rock-Paper-Scissors/README.md

 - Reduce gas costs as much as possible. :heavy_check_mark:
 - Let players bet their previous winnings. :heavy_check_mark:
 - How can you entice players to play, knowing that they may have their funds stuck in the contract if they face an uncooperative player? :heavy_check_mark:
-- Include any tests using Hardhat. :x:
+- Include any tests using Hardhat. :heavy_check_mark:

 The green tick means that my implementation has the requested characteristic.
 On the other hand, the red cross means that this solution has not implemented these characteristics.